Peter Cincotti: Life and career

 Cincotti was born in New York City.
 His father is of Italian descent, from Cervinara, a small town in province of Avellino where he is an honorary citizen.
+His mother is Jewish.
 Cincotti started playing a toy piano at the age of three.
 While in high school, he regularly performed at clubs throughout Manhattan and performed at the White House.
 He graduated from Columbia University in 2005.
 At the 2000 Montreux Jazz Festival, he won an award for a rendition of Dizzy Gillespie's A Night in Tunisia.

-His self-titled debut album is a compilation of traditional jazz songs, originals, and covers of classic songs ranging from the Rainbow Connection to Blood, Sweat and Tears's Spinning Wheel.
+His 2003 self-titled debut album is a compilation of traditional jazz songs, originals, and covers of classic songs ranging from the Rainbow Connection to Blood, Sweat and Tears's Spinning Wheel.
 His second album, On the Moon, featured more of the artist's own songs as well and new arrangements of American standards.
 Combining elements of pop, jazz, funk and, rock, his third studio album, East of Angel Town, features all original works and was released in 2007 in Europe and in January 2009 in the United States.
 This project began when Cincotti joined record producer David Foster (who signed him to a contract with 143 Records), producer Humberto Gatica, and producer Jochem van der Saag.
 He toured around the world, promoting the album with his single "Goodbye Philadelphia" and later joined Seal on tour in the U.S. In 2008, he collaborated with French DJ David Guetta and they appeared on the finale of Star Academy, performing Love Is Gone.
 Combining pop, jazz, rock and dance, Cincotti created his fourth studio album, Metropolis, produced by John Fields and released worldwide in the spring of 2012.
 In 2016, Cincotti released the EP Exit 105, followed by Long Way from Home on Oct.
-13 2017, Peter's fifth studio album which he wrote, arranged and produced.
+13 2017, Cincotti's fifth studio album which he wrote, arranged and produced.